vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 libraries such as psycopg2.
 In this blog post, I describe the steps that I took to get my Lambda function working.

+If you are familiar with this issue and want to get to the final resolution without reading the whole "story", you can go to section 3 to start implementing the steps outlined.

 ## 1. Create deployment package as described in AWS documentation

 In this section, we follow the instructions as outlined in the AWS documentation